RozWelch/CareHub-Project4-2023/README.md

     * If logged in, and the user is the author of the Care Provider, they can see the delete button.
 If clicked, they will be asked to confirm they wish to delete the provider, or they can cancel.
 If they click delete, the user will receive a message to say the provider has successfully been deleted.

 * Future Features
+    * Logged in User can 'like' a Care Provider, number of likes can be displayed
     * Have different user types for a care provider or a care seeker, so they can be restricted to certain areas of the website
     * Care providers can be filtered by county or by speciality
     * Bookmarks page, so logged in user can bookmark providers, and see a page of their bookmarked providers